 Our current science lab serves only our middle school students.
 As a result, lower school students must conduct lab experiments and complete science activities in their classrooms.
 Through this campaign, a new lower school science lab will be added, providing hands-on science experiences for our younger students.
 In addition, all students will benefit from a new dedicated STREAM (science, technology, religion, engineering, art, and mathematics) lab.
 These new spaces will foster a significant leap in the student experience, opening the doors to exploration, collaboration, and innovation for all grades.
-The labs will include interactive white boards, computers, digital microscopes, 3D printers, gas lines, wet labs, and more.
+The labs will include interactive white boards, computers, digital microscopes, 3D printers, wet labs, and more.

 A new computer lab will enhance the use of technology and improve efficiency and classroom experience.
-One additional classroom will also be gained.

 The main entrance to the school will be relocated to a more central location.
-The entrance will be dramatically updated with glass walls to serve as a focal point for the school.
+The entrance will be dramatically updated with a glass front to serve as a focal point for the school.
 An atrium will shine with natural light and serve as a flexible activity space for a wide variety of school and OLA community events, including cultural presentations, student programs, arts exhibitions, receptions, and much more.

 New restrooms will be added for students and staff, and the addition of an elevator will improve access for those with mobility challenges.